AlexandreOliveiradvp/AA-digital-Design--SIte/README.md

 # AA-digital-Design--SIte

-- This is a project for a design company/social-media website built on node.js using handlebars dependency as the template engine.
+- This is a project for a design company/social-media website built on node.js and express using handlebars dependency as the template engine.

 ## Dependencies